Axxes/CLDN-DependencyInjection/DI/Exercises/README.md

 ## Exercise 2

 A console application using .NET Core 2.2 is given.
+Check the `DI.Exercises.2.Tests` class to inject your dependencies.

+1. Create a hosted service called `FeedbackProcessor` , inheriting from `IFeedbackProcessor` 1.1.
+Create a new collection to which you can add `DI.Exercises.Shared.Models.Feedback` 1.2.
+Wait for three items to be added to the collection 1.3.
+Created a new `INotifier` for each item
+1.4.
+Pass each item into its own Notifier

+Write tests to:
+1. Make sure